Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 The Jade Emperor summoned Houyi to stop the three-legged crows from ruining Earth, so Houyi shot down nine of the suns, leaving just one to be the sun.

-To punish Houyi for killing nine of his sons, the Jade Emperor banished Houyi and Chang’e to live as mortals forever on Earth.
+To punish Houyi for killing nine of his sons, the Jade Emperor banished Houyi and Chang’e to live as mortals on Earth.
 Chang’e was incredibly upset at losing her immortality so Houyi went on a long quest to find the Pill of Immortality or Elixir of Immortality.

 文学名著·绘本 中国民间故事《后羿射日》Literary Classics·Picture Book, Chinese Folktale “Hou Yi Shoots the Sun”- beautifully illustrated.